pyx-project/pyx/manual/text.rst

- 3. If the text should be communicated to the user, a message should be written the the pyx logger at warning level, thus being reported to the user on stderr by default.
+ 3. If the text should be communicated to the user, a message should be written the the pyx logger at warning level, thus being reported to the user on ``stderr`` by default.
 Examples are underfull and overfull box warnings or font warnings.
 In addition, the text should be removed as in 2 above.

- 4. If the output contains an error information the user should fix, a TexResultError should be raised.
+ 4. In case of an error, :exc:`TexResultError` should be raised.

-This is rather uncommon, that the fourth option is taken.
-Instead errors can just be kept in the output as PyX considers *all* unhandled TeX output as an error.
-In addition to the error message, information about the TeX in- and output can be echoed according to the :class:`errordetail` setting in the :class:`baserunner`.
+This is rather uncommon, that the fourth option is taken directly.
+Instead, errors can just be kept in the output as PyX considers unhandled TeX output left after applying all given :class:`texmessage` parsers as an error.
+In addition to the error message, information about the TeX in- and output will be added to the exception description text by the :class:`SingleRunner` according to the :class:`errordetail` setting.
+The following verbosity levels are
+available:

 .. autoclass:: errordetail
    :members: